0install/0repo/README.md

 These are optional:

 - `SIGN_COMMITS`: Whether 0repo should sign Git commits it makes
-- `CONTRIBUTOR_GPG_KEYS`: GPG keys of trusted contributors
-- `LOCAL_ARCHIVES_BACKUP_DIR`: Where to keep local copies of uploaded archives
 - `get_archive_rel_url`: Layout of your file server (e.g. a single directory or nested)
 - `check_new_impl`: Policy checks for new code (e.g. check license is present and acceptable)
 - `upload_archives`: Code to upload archives to archive hosting
 - `CHECK_DIGESTS`: Recalculate digests specified for local archives in incoming feeds
-- `TRACK_TESTING_IMPLS`: Prompt about old implementations that are "testing" too long
 - `GPG_PUBLIC_KEY_DIRECTORY`: Path relative to each feed to place the GPG key
 - `is_excluded_from_catalog`: Controls whether feed should be excluded from generated catalog
 - `check_uploaded_archive`: Check to verify archive has been uploaded correctly